MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

    - Contents

-     - What is Research Data Policy?
+     - What is a Research Data Policy?
      - Journal and Publisher Policies
      - Institutional Policies
      - Subject-Specific Policies